What Is SDR Therapy – An Introduction

 - Demonstrating that disruption of an active reconsolidation phase causes rapid and permanent extinction of a conditioned response

 If the sensory stimulation is weak in comparison it cannot disrupt the reconsolidation.
 If the sensory stimulation is similar to the unwanted conditioned response it may enhance reconsolidation instead of disrupting it.
+If the sensory stimulation is too intense it may serve to distract from the conditioned stimulus and this will also fail.

 So the challenge is not really in relation to the sensory stimulation.
 The real challenge is to: